openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This enables the Wallet to assess the Verifier's capabilities, allowing it to transmit only the relevant capabilities through the `wallet_metadata` parameter in the Request URI POST request.

 `transaction_data`:
 : OPTIONAL.
 Array of strings, where each string is a base64url encoded JSON object that contains a typed parameter set with details about the transaction that the Verifier is requesting the End-User to authorize.
 See (#transaction_data) for details.
 The Wallet MUST return an error if a request contains even one unrecognized transaction data type or transaction data not conforming to the respective type definition.
-Each object consists of the following parameters:
+In addition to the parameters determined by the type of transaction data, each `transaction_data` object consists of the following parameters defined by this specification:

     * `type`: REQUIRED.
 String that identifies the type of transaction data .
 This value determines parameters that can be included in the `transaction_data` object.
 The specific values are out of scope of this specification.
 It is RECOMMENDED to use collision-resistant names for `type` values.
     * `credential_ids`: REQUIRED.
 Array of strings each referencing a Credential requested by the Verifier that can be used to authorize this transaction.
 In Presentation Exchange, the string matches the `id` field in the Input Descriptor.
 In Verifiable Presentation Query Language (defined in (#vp_query)), the string matches the `id` field in the Credential Query.
 If there is more than one element in the array, the Wallet MUST use only one of the referenced Credentials for transaction authorization.